Article explaining Core Web Vitals for digital publishers

 3. Insert new UI elements below the fold

-Adding UI elements above the fold can push content down, causing a layout shift.
-To avoid this, add new elements below the fold, where they won’t disrupt the user’s experience.
+Inserting new UI elements above the fold, such as banners or notifications, can push existing content down, causing a layout shift.
+Instead, add new elements below the fold to preserve the user’s focus.

 Conclusion